 Mary L. (Nora) Disis, MD

-Athena Distinguished Professor of Breast Cancer Research, Associate Dean for Translational Health Sciences, Professor of Medicine and Adjunct Professor of Pathology and Obstetrics and Gynecology, the University of Washington School of Medicine Member, Fred Hutchinson Cancer Research Canter.
-Seattle, WA
+Helen B. Slonaker Endowed Professor for Cancer Research, Associate Dean for Translational Health Sciences, University of Washington School of Medicine, Fred Hutchinson Cancer Research Center, Seattle, WA

 Impact: Metastatic triple-negative breast cancer (mTNBC)-cancer that has spread beyond the breast to other organs of the body-has few treatment options and is therefore very difficult to cure.
 Dr. Disis and her team are addressing this challenge by developing combination approaches utilizing immunotherapy and chemotherapy.
 They developed a vaccine called STEMVAC which can recognize multiple breast cancer antigens, tested it in a Phase I clinical trial, and optimized the vaccine and dosing schedule.
 They are now examining the efficacy of using the STEMVAC alone and in combination with chemotherapy in laboratory models of NBC.
 The team has also created a novel vaccine called ADVac (adipocyte-directed vaccine) for further development.

 What’s next: The team will conduct a study in laboratory models to determine the extent ADVac immunization can reverse metabolic dysfunction at the tumor and prevent cancer development.
 They will also collect data that will help quickly identify where ADVac-specific T- cells go in the body after vaccination and if beneficial changes in inflammation patterns are observed in other organs.
 The addition ofthe drug metformin will also be tested for improved vaccine efficacy and prevention of tumor development.

 If you have items in your cart they will not transfer over to the Delta Museum site.
 If you wish to purchase